Battle of the Yalu River (1904): The main battle

 The Japanese main attack began in the early morning hours of 27 April 1904.
-By 0300, the balance of the 12th Division had crossed the river and was advancing in three columns.
-While the Japanese 12th Division advanced on the right, the Guards Division was moving into position in the center.
-By 0400, the artillery of the Guards Division was within range of the exposed Russian lines.
-The Japanese First Army continued its three-pronged advance and was across the Yalu by midnight of 29 April 1904 with very little opposition.
+By daybreak, the Guards Division was moving into position in the center.
+They launched a lightning assault against unprepared Russian troops at strategic Tiger Hill, which overlooked the confluence of the Ai and Yalu rivers.
+Two days later, Russian troops launched an attack on the Guards Division at Tiger Hill in an attempt to retake the position, but gruesomely failed.
+Following this, the elements of the Japanese Guards and 2nd Division were able to establish a number of German 4.7 inch howitzers from Krupp on Kintei Island, which they concealed with natural foliage.
+By April 30, the balance of the 12th Division had crossed the river at a town called Sukujin and was advancing in three columns.
+Japanese First Army continued its three-pronged advance and was across the Yalu by midnight with very little opposition.
 Limited visibility masked the Japanese movements from Russian observation.
 When the fog finally lifted about 0500, the Japanese artillery opened up on the Russian formations.

-The 2nd Division took its position on the center, advancing on the newly erected causeways leading from the town of Wiju and thus catching the Russians in a pincer movement at the hamlet of Chuliengcheng, on the Manchurian-side of the Yalu River opposite Wiju.
+The 2nd Division took its position on the center, advancing on the newly erected causeways leading from the town of Wiju and thus catching the Russians in a pincer movement at the hamlet of Juliencheng, on the Manchurian-side of the Yalu River opposite Wiju.
 By 1000, the Russians were in full retreat, with a Japanese attempt to block their escape towards Fenghuangcheng to the north.

-The Japanese had a number of 4.7 inch howitzers, custom-made by Krupp, which they used with devastating effect on the exposed Russians.
+At this time, the Japanese once again used their battery on Kintei Island with devastating effect on the exposed Russians.
 In light of these developments, General Zasulitch was strongly encouraged by his staff to pull back to a more defensible position.
 However, the general stubbornly refused to concede, even sending a telegram to Tsar Nicholas II in Saint Petersburg informing that victory was soon certain.
 He chose to ignore General Kuropatkin's phased withdrawal orders (as confirmed by Kuropatkin's chief of staff, General V.V.
 Sakarov).